TaewanA00128738/library-system/README.md

 2. Install pip:
    pip is usually included with Python.
 To check if pip is installed, run:

+      pip –version

+      or

+      pip3 -version

 If pip is not installed, follow the instructions at https://pip.pypa.io/en/stable/installation/.

 3. Install pyinstaller:
 Open your terminal or command prompt and run:

+   pip install pyinstaller

 4. Save the Script:
-Save the provided `library_system.py` script in a directory of your choice.
+Save the provided `main.py` script in a directory of your choice.

 5. Create the Executable:
-Open your terminal or command prompt, navigate to the directory containing `library_system.py`, and run:
+Open your terminal or command prompt, navigate to the directory containing `main.py`, and run:

+   pyinstaller –onefile main.py

 This will create a standalone executable file.